hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 gurzgri: hiiamboris Oh happy day!
 I hardcoded a byte sequence using the data-buf/n: #"^()" and the padding up to the 64th index and it controlled the robot arm.
 I could hardly believe it after all this time.
 I couldn't have gotten this far without your help.
 Of course, I still have to figure out how I am going to send it commands that can be implemented in a routine without the hardcoding but seeing the darn thing move a servo was a big deal. :-)

-[4:59:13](#16793747532KSCwm:gitter.im) <greggirwin (Gregg Irwin)>: í ½í± Woohoo!
+[4:59:13](#16793747532KSCwm:gitter.im) <greggirwin (Gregg Irwin)>: ğŸ‘ Woohoo!

 [7:49:40](#16793849805zNwLT:gitter.im) <planetsizecpu (Jose Luis)>:
-So 03/21 it is the Skynet birthday, congrats  í ½í¸ƒ
+So 03/21 it is the Skynet birthday, congrats  ğŸ˜ƒ

 [10:14:44](#16793936847XmELE:gitter.im) <dockimbel>:
 Issue fixed now.

 [13:16:20](#16794045808SRHyA:gitter.im) <gurzgri>:
 TimeSlip (James_Nak): Cool!
-So, robots, bow down to the Red/System overlord â€¦ í ¾í´–
+So, robots, bow down to the Red/System overlord â€¦ ğŸ¤–

 [15:50:54](#167941385412svxUL:gitter.im) <TimeSlip (James_Nak)>:
 Thanks!